Board of Supervisors

 Conference with Legal Counsel - Existing Litigation pursuant to

-et al. v.
-El Dorado County, et al. (El Dorado County Superior Court
+al. v.
+El Dorado County, et al. (El Dorado County Superior Court Case No.

 No Action Reported.